theforeman/foreman-documentation/guides/README.md

 	git checkout foreman-css
 	compass compile

-## Contributing
+## Contribution guidelines

-Please read [Guidelines for Red Hat Documentation](https://redhat-documentation.github.io/) before opening a Pull Request.
+Please read these guidelines before opening a Pull Request.
+For more information, see [Guidelines for Red Hat Documentation](https://redhat-documentation.github.io/).

-Additional rules apply:
+### Variables

+The content in this repository is shared between the upstream Foreman community and branded downstream products such as Red Hat Satellite and orcharhino by ATIX.
-Never write "Foreman" or "Satellite" words directly but use the following variables:
+Therefore, never write "Foreman" or "Satellite" words directly, but use the following variables:

 | Variable | Upstream value | Downstream value |
 | -------- | -------------- | ---------------- |